TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 python submit.py
 ```

 After entering above command, you will see the screen as below with Login ID and Password.
-Enter Login ID and password which we used is registering http://theteamlab.io website.
+Enter Login ID and password which we used for registering http://theteamlab.io website.

 ```python